The Law, Copyright, Training, Creative Rights

 Session II:

-Federal AI legislation remains gridlocked — so the states are moving on their own.
-California, Illinois and Tennessee have each taken a different approach to regulating artificial intelligence, and the differences are as revealing as the regulations themselves.
+Federal AI legislation remains gridlocked — so the states are moving on their own, and the landscape is becoming impossible to ignore.
+California, Colorado, New York, Illinois and Tennessee have each taken a different approach to regulating artificial intelligence, and the differences are as revealing as the regulations themselves.
 Tennessee's Elvis Act targets deepfakes and voice cloning directly, protecting recording artists and performers from synthetic identity theft.
 California's expansive legislation reaches from deepfake technology and data privacy all the way to the regulation of frontier AI model training.
 Illinois extends the conversation into employee discrimination, voice recordings and robocalls.
-Three states, three philosophies, three very different visions of where AI regulation is heading.
-With fifty states potentially moving in fifty different directions this session may be the most important canary in the coal mine the industry has right now.
+Colorado and New York are staking out their own ground on algorithmic accountability and consumer protection.
+Five states, five philosophies, five very different visions of where AI regulation is heading — and forty-five more waiting in the wings.
+With fifty states potentially moving in fifty different directions, this session may be the most important canary in the coal mine the industry has right now.

 Wednesday, July 22nd, 2026